flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-For more informations about the `Amiga DOS` command line arguments and scriptings,
+For more information about the `Amiga DOS` command line arguments and scriptings,

 Please refer to the official documentations :